 Miter saws have a low versatility because they are stationary and remain in a single location.
 The miter saw cutting configuration is just of four variants.

 It means that it can never produce any other cut outside those four.
 There are many cutting restrictions with the miter saw.
 The most important restriction is that you can only cut in a straight line.

 1.5.2 Expensive Cost

-Miter saws will cost you far more than its counterparts, which is a huge turn off for most users.
+Miter saws will cost you far more than their counterparts, which is a huge turn-off for most users.

 2.5.3 Take up Space